ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 	}
 	```

-2. Use the model in the template to enable a 2–way data binding:
+2. Use the model in the template to enable a two–way data binding:

 	```html
 	<ckeditor [(ngModel)]="model.editorData" [editor]="Editor"></ckeditor>
 	```

-## Supported `@Inputs`
+## Supported `@Input` properties

+The following `@Input` properties are supported by the CKEditor 5 component for Angular 2+:

 ### `editor` (required)